Read Time: 3 min.

 We’re partnering with Artisans in India to provide women with opportunities to earn fair wages in safe workspaces.

-Every purchase of our Priya Scarf makes a direct impact on these Artisans and their families.
+Every purchase of our Eden Scarf makes a direct impact on these Artisans and their families.
 With the income they earn as fair-trade Artisans, these mothers can invest in their children’s education without having to make choices that limit their daughters’ futures.